 I remember how much importance was given to praying the Rosary during the times of the apparitions.
 On one occasion, during a stormy and snowy night, Conchita had an apparition and she walked through the streets praying the Rosary.
 She went to the Pines and to the Church.
 It was about three in the morning.
 When the people heard her, they got up and accompanied her while she prayed.

 One of Serafín’s friends had expressed his desire to be present during one of the Apparitions.
-But he worked from six in the morning until nine at night and it was more difficult for him to be awake during those hours of the night.
-One day, around one in the morning, Conchita, in ecstasies, began praying the Rosary.
-She went to this man’s house and stood outside praying the Rosary until he woke up, got dressed and joined the group of people praying with her.
+But he worked from six in the morning until nine at night and it was difficult for him to be awake during those hours of the night.
+One day, around one in the morning, Conchita, in ecstasy, began praying the Rosary.
+She went to this man’s house and stood outside praying the Rosary until he woke up, got dressed, and joined the group of people praying with her.

 I had seen how Conchita, in order to put it around her neck, opened the latch of the chain and put it on normally.
 But she took it off during the ecstasies without opening the latch; despite the fact that the chain wouldn’t fit around her head.
 I saw Mari Loli do the same thing on another occasion.

-Some of the priests who went to Garabandal believed it while some others did not.
+Some of the priests who went to Garabandal believed it, while some others did not.
 One night there were three or four priests in my mother’s kitchen and my sister was sleeping in a chair.
-A Franciscan said to the others, “what time do the apparitions start?”
-At that my sister woke up and said, “why do you ask if you don’t believe?”
+A Franciscan said to the others, “What time do the apparitions start?”
+At that my sister woke up and said, “Why do you ask if you don’t believe?”
 The priest had not told anyone that he didn’t believe.
 But he admitted that it was true, and he was impressed that Conchita had known.

 Conchita and the snow:

 A little while later, Aniceta, all bunddled up, went out into the street to meet her children.
 The cold was incredible, but the total silence and dimmed splendor of the snow was even more incredible.
 When Aniceta at last reached the pine trees out of breath, she was left speechless at the sight: there, amongst the snow were her two children, kneeling down and praying.
-Conchita led the Rosary, focused on the Virgin Mary, while Cetuco responded with total devotion.
+Conchita led the Rosary, focused on the Virgin Mary, while Cetuco responded devoutly.
 Afterwards, Conchita stood up.
 Her mother stood up in order to descend first and to prepare the path as best she could, moving the snow out of the way where the path was difficult.
 But it was a useless worry since the girl glided downwards over the white layer of snow as if she were following some invisible pathway, while on her knees and going backwards!
 The extraordinary ecstatic descent ended behind her mother’s house, in the little alleyway where the Miracle of the visible Communion would take place a few months later.

 In the words of Miguel: